GOP senator deletes inflammatory social media posts about Minnesota shootings | News Channel 3-12

 GOP senator deletes inflammatory social media posts about Minnesota shootings

-(CNN) — Utah Republican Sen. Mike Lee on Tuesday deleted a series of inflammatory social media posts from over the weekend in which he reacted to the shooting deaths of Minnesota state representatives, prompting a confrontation with the state’s Democratic US senator.
+(CNN) — Republican Sen. Mike Lee on Tuesday deleted a series of inflammatory social media posts from over the weekend on the deadly attacks in Minnesota, prompting a confrontation with one of the state’s Democratic US senators.

 Lee provoked controversy when he made a series of posts on X speculating about the political affiliations of the alleged shooter.
 In one post he wrote, “This is what happens when Marxists don’t get their way.”
 And in another he appeared to link the suspect to Minnesota Gov. Tim Walz, a Democrat, posting: “Nightmare on Waltz Street.”